Modelspace - Demo 06

 Representing a Paddle using Modelspace

-Modelspace - the coordinate system (origin plus axes), in which some object’s verticies are defined.
+Modelspace - the coordinate system (origin plus axes), in which some object’s vertices are defined.

 WorldSpace

-WorldSpace is a toplevel space, independent of NDC, that we choose to use.
-It’s arbitrary.
+WorldSpace is a top-level space, independent of NDC, that we choose to use.
+It is arbitrary.
 If you were to model a racetrack for a racing game, the origin of WorldSpace may be the center of that racetrack.
-If you were modelling our solar system, the center of the sun could be the origin of “WorldSpace”.
+If you were modeling our solar system, the center of the sun could be the origin of “WorldSpace”.
 I personally would put the center of our flat earth at the origin, but reasonable people can disagree.

-For our demo with paddles, the author arbitralily defines the WorldSpace to be 200 units wide, 200 units tall, with the origin at the center.
+For our demo with paddles, the author arbitrarily defines the WorldSpace to be 20 units wide, 20 units tall, with the origin at the center.

 Demo 06